 teaching - research

-From 2000 to 2018, I was professor of Literature, Literary Theory, Semiotics, Communication and Technology, and Photography, at Central University of Venezuela, Prodiseño School of Visual Communication and Design, Centro de Investigaciones y Estudios Fotográficos [Photographic Studies Research Center], Escuela Nacional de Cine [National Film School], and Roberto Mata Taller de Fotografía [ School of Photography] in Caracas, Venezuela before moving to the United States.
+Currently, I hold the position of Visiting Assistant Professor at Soka University of America.
+Prior to my move to the United States, I served as a professor at various institutions in Caracas, Venezuela.
+From 2000 to 2018, I taught Literature, Literary Theory, Semiotics, Communication and Technology, and Photography at Central University of Venezuela, Prodiseño School of Visual Communication and Design, Centro de Investigaciones y Estudios Fotográficos [Photographic Studies Research Center], Escuela Nacional de Cine [National Film School], and Roberto Mata Taller de Fotografía [School of Photography].

-In teaching and research I have combined my studies on Literature and Cultural Studies with my subsequent training as a photographer and with the empirical approach to other visual disciplines, such as Cinema and Design.
-The challenges that arose from the same teaching practice in such areas, and from my technical, plastic and aesthetic concerns in the field of poetic and photographic creation, have led me to integrate concepts and analysis tools from different disciplines ( Literary Studies, Deconstruction, Semiotics, Visual Studies, Philosophy of the Image, Psychoanalysis, Communication, Media and Technology) in a mixed model of general theory as instrumental to analyze and interpret verbal or visual works; as a conceptual horizon to think about the discipline of study in itself, be it literature, design, photography or cinema; as a substrate for the conceptualization of research or artistic projects.
+In my teaching and research endeavors, I’ve seamlessly integrated my studies in Literature and Cultural Studies with my subsequent training as a photographer.
+I’ve also embraced the empirical approach to other visual disciplines, including Cinema and Design.
+The challenges that arose from applying the same teaching practice across these diverse areas, coupled with my technical, plastic, and aesthetic concerns in poetic and photographic creation, compelled me to develop a unique approach.
+I’ve integrated concepts and analysis tools from various disciplines, such as Literary Studies, Deconstruction, Semiotics, Visual Studies, Philosophy of the Image, Psychoanalysis, Communication, Media, and Technology.
+This mixed model serves as a general theory, instrumental in analyzing and interpreting verbal or visual works.
+It also provides a conceptual horizon for contemplating the discipline of study itself, whether it’s literature, design, photography, or cinema.
+Furthermore, it serves as a substrate for conceptualizing research or artistic projects.

-My classes and projects have focused on these aspects, and have been tending towards reflection on certain triangulations between Territory, Memory-Imagination and Experience.
-In this sense, I am interested in exploring how these relationships are manifested in liminal discourses, located on the edge of the conventions of gender or style in their respective verbal and / or visual disciplines, as recent drifts of photography (post-photography and photopoetics) and poetry (postpoetry, digital poetry) today.
-The relationships between poetic practices and transmediality, especially those related to photography and experimental poetry.
+My classes and projects have gravitated around these aspects, particularly focusing on reflections on specific triangulations between Territory, Memory-Imagination, and Experience.
+In this regard, I am intrigued by exploring how these relationships manifest in liminal discourses, situated at the fringes of genre or style conventions within their respective verbal and visual disciplines.
+Recent trends in photography, such as post-photography and photopoetics, and poetry, including post-poetry and digital poetry, exemplify these liminal discourses.
+I am particularly interested in examining the connections between poetic practices and transmediality, particularly those related to photography and experimental poetry.

-My areas of expertise include Visual Semiotics, Art-Based Critical Pedagogies, and Philosophy with an emphasis on photography, poetry, performance, contemporary culture, digital media, memory, and Latin America.
-Currently, my project "Poetics of migrant memories", supported by the Faculty of Humanities, Arts and Social Sciences of the UCR and the Center for Ideas and Society, explores the role of poetic gestures, photography and digital media in the performativity of memory during experiences of forced migration, exile and traumatic violence.
+My areas of expertise include Visual Semiotics, Art-Based Critical Pedagogies, and Philosophy, with a specific focus on photography, poetry, performance, contemporary culture, digital media, memory, and Latin America.
+My doctoral project, titled “Photooetics of migrant memories.
+Archive, Body and Listening in Venezuelan Women Photographers,” was supported by the College of Humanities, Arts and Social Sciences of the University of California, Riverside, and the Center for Ideas and Society.
+This project delves into the role of poetic gestures, photography, and digital media in the performativity of memory during experiences of forced migration, exile, and traumatic violence.

-Recent publications and events related to the project on “Poetics of Migrant Memories” can be consulted here:
+Recent publications and events related to my research on poetics of memory can be consulted here:

 (Special Issue) Performance in the Wake | Cuerpas ante lo politico.
 Edited by Elena Cardona, Judit R. Palencia Gutiérrez, Gwendolen Pare, and Isabella Vergara.
 Liminalities. volume 18, issue 3 | 2022